 055:29:18 Scott: Okay.
 I'm taking a look at our attitude for the UV photos.
 We see we need a roll of 153 [degrees], and your update today gave us a roll of 050 degrees.
 And, it seems like we probably ought to stop the roll at 153, and just skip that 050 degree attitude so we can save the maneuver.

 055:31:12 Scott: Well, that - that's true.
-We were just trying to save you a maneuver.
-We [have] got to stop the roll and start the roll again to get back to another spot.
+We're just trying to save you a maneuver.
+We [have] got to stop the roll and then start the roll again to get back to another spot.
 But, we'll go that way.

 055:39:30 Scott: Houston, Apollo 15.